sjek/openmw-0.47-changelog-write-out/README.md

 # openmw-0.47-changelog-write-out

-to set this up i have used following procedure
+to set this up i have used following procedure if you are cloning and adding unto this repository, you can skip 3, 4 and 5

 1) install sphinx and it's reguirements